 Monday, November 4, 2013: 8:30 AM - 10:00 AM

 Newborn Screening is one of the most successful public health programs in the United States.
 Over 4 million babies are screened each year for a range of life-altering but treatable conditions such as hearing loss, cystic fibrosis, and sickle cell disease.
 2013 marks the 50th anniversary of state-mandated screening.
 As new technologies, which can give more data earlier in life, emerge and there is more strain on the current public health infrastructure, there has never been such a crucial time for this system.
 This session will highlight the successes of the past 50 years and discuss the future of screening from the perspectives of multiple stakeholders.

-Session Objectives: Differentiate between state newborn screening programs and other stakeholder roles
+Session Objectives: Delineate between state newborn screening programs and other stakeholder roles

 Identify three types of conditions detected through newborn screening

 Summarize key advancements in the past 50 years